Amazon Big Fall Sale: Get Up to 50% Off Designer Sunglasses

 This iconic pilot shape is inspired by frames of the past.
 The easy-to-wear design features a new 3D take on the iconic Horse and Carriage on its lens and adjustable nose pads for a personalized fit.
 These Coach sunglasses offer 100% UV protection.
 These Coach sunglasses are currently 52% off while supplies last.

-These Gucci Sunglasses feature a large square lens shape for Women.
-The temples are adorned by a prominent interlocking Gucci GG logo.
+These Gucci sunglasses for women feature a large square lens shape.
+The temples are adorned with a prominent interlocking Gucci GG logo.
 These sunglasses are 54% off while supplies last.

 Go back to where it all began with Ray-Ban New Wayfarer Classic sunglasses.
 Using the same iconic shape as the classic Wayfarer, these sunglasses offer an updated version that includes a smaller frame and slightly softer eye shape.
 These shades are currently 26% off so grab a pair now while they last!